 More info about Naarden.

-Since that that choice I challenge myself each day to expand my skills as a photographer.
-Along with my client shoots, I travel each year to shoot personal projects in fashion, editorial and art nude around the world in-order to add to my portfolio and knowledge.
+Along the way I challenge myself each day to expand my skills as a photographer, just as I did as a soldier and diver.
+In addition to my client shoots, I travel each year to shoot personal projects of fashion, editorial and art nude around the world in-order to add to my portfolio and knowledge.

 Thank you for taking interest and the time to visit with me.
 I hope that you will return often and perhaps afford me the chance to serve your photographic needs.